 Describe any changes made to this goal, expected outcomes, metrics, or actions and services to achieve this goal as a result of this analysis and analysis of the LCFF Evaluation Rubrics, as applicable.
 Identify where those changes can be found in the LCAP.

-TBD LAS will continue to implement the stated actions/services above with hope to meet expectations of Goal 4.
-Moreover, LAS is looking into adding an administrative support staff who can assist in various school-wide focus such as assessments and parent engagement.
+LAS will continue to implement the stated actions/services above with hope to meet expectations of Goal 4.

 Stakeholder Engagement